-Interns will work in groups on an identified departmental principle investigation project focusing in the clinical, outpatient, administrative or food service areas.
+Interns will work in groups on an identified departmental process improvement project focusing in the clinical, outpatient, administrative or food service areas.
 Past projects have included follow-up bariatric surgery appointments, tube feeding administration and retail food labeling.

 - National Nutrition Month project

 Interns will promote National Nutrition Month with a variety of activities, including patient education, display tables, classes at child and adult day care sites, articles in the Johns Hopkins newsletters and others.

 Interns will recognize programs preceptors during the month of April.

 - Abstract and poster presentation at the annual Maryland AND conference